tinywatcher/tinywatcher/README.md

 ### **Single Binary**

-No agents, no databases, no complicated setup — just one binary to deploy
+No agents, no databases, no complicated setup.
+Just one binary to deploy!

 ### **Multiple Inputs**